teleportaloo/PDX-Bus/Shortcuts.markdown

 Arguments:  Location

-The following shortcut uses this action, then also get and say the arrivals at the nearet stop.
+The following shortcut uses this action, then also get and say the arrivals at the nearest stop.

 [An example shortcut link](https://www.icloud.com/shortcuts/2c3d380624254d33af1d1418c1752446)